kimwalisch/primecount/doc/Hard-Special-Leaves.md

 What's the runtime complexity of this alternative algorithm?

-Unfortunately it is not easy to determine the exact runtime complexity, since the alternative algorithm depends on many optimizations all of which improve the runtime complexity by a small factor.
-What I do know is that when using O(log z) counter arrays the runtime complexity of the alternative algorithm is O(z log z) operations which is the same runtime complexity as the original algorithm with the binary indexed tree, see [here](#multiple-levels-of-counters) for more information.
-The next interesting question
-is: is it possible to use fewer than O(log z) counter arrays and thereby improve the runtime complexity of the hard special leaf algorithm?
+When using O(log z) counter levels the runtime complexity of the alternative algorithm is O(z log z) operations which is the same runtime complexity as the original algorithm with the binary indexed tree, see [here](#multiple-levels-of-counters) for more information.
+The next interesting question is: is it possible to use fewer than O(log z) counter levels and thereby improve the runtime complexity of the hard special leaf algorithm?

 Tomás Oliveira e Silva's paper [[4]](#References) provides the following runtime complexities for the computation of the hard special leaves in the Deléglise-Rivat